Family Meals Matter – More Than Ever!

 - • Are likelier to say they can confide in their parents

-- • Are at half the risk of substance abuse compared to those who rarely eat with families
+- • Are at half the risk of substance abuse compared to teens who rarely eat with families

-At Price Chopper and Market 32, part of our mission is to help you feed and care for your family.
-Our Family Meals page will help you with that ‘what to eat” question with easy meal and snack ideas for items on sale each week.
+Our Family Meals page will help you with that ‘what to eat” question with easy meal and snack ideas.
 Enjoy great recipes, cooking and food safety tips, and insights into how you can enjoy time with family and friends.
 Together, you can build food skills and knowledge, and find that sweet spot where the magic of a good meal makes everyone happy.
 Winner, winner, family dinner!

 Pulled Chicken Tacos 3-Ways

 Hearty Turkey Chili

 Easy Time Saving Meals!